-The arithmetical accuracy of certain computations included in the schedules provided by Barclays Capital Inc. ("Barclays") on behalf of the Authority relating to (i) computation of anticipated receipts of principal and interest on the Defeasance Obligations and the anticipated payments of principal and interest to redeem the Refunded Bonds, and (ii) computation of the yields on the Series B Bonds and the Defeasance Obligations was examined by The Arbitrage Group.
-Such computations were based solely upon assumptions and information supplied by Barclays on behalf of the Authority.
+The arithmetical accuracy of certain computations included in the schedules provided by PFM relating to (i) computation of anticipated receipts of principal and interest on the Defeasance Obligations and the anticipated payments of principal and interest to redeem the Refunded Bonds, and (ii) computation of the yields on the 2014 Bonds and the Defeasance Obligations was examined by The Arbitrage Group.
+Such computations were based solely upon assumptions and information supplied by PFM.
 The Arbitrage Group restricted its procedures to examining the arithmetical accuracy of certain computations and has not made any study or evaluation of the assumptions and information upon which the computations are based and, accordingly, has not expressed an opinion on the data used, the reasonableness of the assumptions, or the achievability of future events.